 Yes, the Scribbr Citation Generators are 100% free.

 - Why should I use the Scribbr Citation Generator?

-The Scribbr Citation Generator is easy to use, accurate and accessible for all students.
-Some features you’ll definitely like are:
+The Scribbr Citation Generator is easy to use, accurate, and accessible for all students.
+Some features you’ll definitely like include:

 - Quick tips that make citing easier